franks42/cljs-uuid-utils/README.md

-# cljs-uuid-utils

-START IMPORTANT NOTE
+#START IMPORTANT NOTE

 cljs-uuid-utils has changed maintainers and lein coordinates.
 Please find the new official fork at [https://github.com/lbradstreet/cljs-uuid-utils](https://github.com/lbradstreet/cljs-uuid-utils).

-END IMPORTANT NOTE
+#END IMPORTANT NOTE

+# cljs-uuid-utils

 ClojureScript micro-library with an implementation of a type 4, random UUID generator compatible with RFC-4122 and cljs.core/UUID (make-random-uuid),